makandra/secret_service/README.md

 # SecretService

-SecretService allows you to store secrets (for example the session secret or other shared secrets) more securely.
+SecretService allows you to store secrets in your Rails app (for example the session secret or other shared secrets) more securely.

 It does this by distributing the actual secret between your code and your database.
 That is, the final secret can only be calculated if you know both the secret given in your code and a secret stored in your database.

 Secrets can either be generated randomly on first use, or set using the Raketask.

+## How it works

-The Gem does its job by using the secret given in your code to encrypt/decrypt the secret in the database.
+SecretService uses the secret given in your code (the "source secret") to encrypt/decrypt a corresponding secret stored in the database.
+The source secrets is also used to identify the database secret to be used (but is hashed for this purpose).

-As a useful sideeffect this means your different environments (staging / production) will automatically use different secrets.
+As a useful side effect, different environments (staging / production) will automatically have different secrets.
+You also cannot accidentally copy secrets from one project to another.

 ## Caveat

 This currently requires ActiveRecord.

 ## Installation